 One of the first steps you’ll take as a French Bulldog owner is to take your puppy or dog to a vet to ensure that your pet is up to date and current on vaccinations.

 This may be a little nerve-wracking as you might be worried about any adverse side effects that may occur from vaccines for your Frenchie.
 However, most reactions to and side effects of vaccinations in canines tend to be relatively mild, ranging from soreness to lethargy or a slight temperature, so there is not often a reason to be greatly concerned.

-Some puppies or dogs may present with a small lump at the site of injection, or sneezing and sniffling from a spray vaccine.
-In rare cases, your French bulldog may have a more serious adverse or allergic reaction that can result in anaphylaxis or an infection or abscess at the site of injection.
+Some puppies or dogs may present with a small lump at the injection site or sneezing and sniffling from a spray vaccine.
+In rare cases, your French Bulldog may have a more serious adverse or allergic reaction that can result in anaphylaxis or an infection or abscess at the injection site.

 What vaccines do French Bulldogs need?